Startup Security Toolkit

 Usable documentation

-Create a baseline your team can maintain without needing a heavyweight programme.
+Create a baseline your team can maintain without needing a heavyweight programme or specialist headcount first.

-• startups that want a better security baseline before making bigger hires
+• startups that want a better cyber security baseline before making bigger hires

-• lean operators managing security alongside other responsibilities
+• lean operators managing cyber security alongside other responsibilities

 • companies that want to become more organised without enterprise tooling or headcount

-Is this meant to replace a security professional permanently?
+Is this meant to replace a cyber security professional permanently?

 No. It is meant to help you operate more clearly until you need deeper implementation, review, or ongoing advisory support.